Shaka-Labs/ACT/README.md

 ~~~
 python record_episodes.py --task sort
 ~~~
-You can define the name of the task you are doing and the episodes will be solved at `data/<task>`.
+You can define the name of the task you are doing and the episodes will be stored at `data/<task>`.
 You can also select how many episodes to collect when running the script by passing the argument `--num_episodes 1` (set to 1 by default).
+After getting a hold of it you can easily do 20 tasks in a row.

 Turn on the volume of your pc-- data for each episode will be recorded after you hear "Go" and it will stop when you hear "Stop".

 ### Train policy
 We slightly re-adapt [Action Chunking Tranfosrmer](https://github.com/tonyzhaozh/act/tree/main) to account for our setup.
 To start training simply run: